Green Drinks was relaunched under the umbrella of Environment Centre Hawke's Bay. It is a grass roots, community event that is:

 - A forum for political persuasion or messages

-- A sales opportunity for your business (but by all means share your knowledge with people)
+- A sales opportunity for your business (but by all means share your knowledge)

 - Heavy and depressing (we’ll focus on cool innovations, new and old products/services; actions and solutions rather than problems)

 February 2018 Green Drinks